 3. Build & share knowledge

 Once you know your groups and their information needs, you can work on building relevant content.
 On the internet, and social media, you can find tons of articles, blogs, infographics, whitepapers and so on.
 Share your own opinion and knowledge regarding the theme.
 How can you be more relevant than all the others providing information?
-Sharing real life answers or insights on what your target group is struggling with, is the key.
+Sharing real-life answers or insights on what your target group is struggling with are the key.
 Stay unique and tell a story!

 4. Stand out

 Now here lies the real challenge.
 How do you stand out?
 If you are sharing new information about the future, this will trigger for sure.
-Companies are deciding what to do now, in order to benefit in the future.
+Companies are deciding what to do now to benefit in the future.
 So you best not share information on the speed of your current internet service, but more on what the digital disruption will require from connectivity.